aafulei/color-console/README.md

 # Color Console

-A lightweight header-only C++ library to bring colors to your Windows console.
-It has a very-easy-to-use API that frees you from the burden of setting and resetting with colors every time you make a call.
+A lightweight header-only C++ library to bring colors to your Windows console with a very-easy-to-use API that frees you from the burden of setting and resetting with colors every time you make a call.

 ## Installation